5.00 out of 2 votes

 Limited Edition Items

-Limited edition GWPs create urgency.
-A beauty brand might offer a one-season-only eyeshadow palette with a fragrance purchase.
-A spirits company might bundle limited-run glassware with their bottles, like Heineken did with UEFA-branded glasses.
+Limited edition GWPs use scarcity to create a sense of urgency.
+A beauty brand offers a one-season-only eyeshadow palette with a fragrance purchase.
+A spirits brand bundles limited-run glassware with their bottles.
+These work because the gift can’t be bought separately next month.
+The window is real, and that matters.

 Accessories and Branded Merchandise